Vanboylan/techtests/planning.md

 *Add money:*

 Argument = amount
-Result = amount added to Balance, hash of {date:, amount:, type:} added to History. type: credit or debit
+Result = amount added to Balance, array of [date, amount] added to History.

 *Withdraw money:*

 Argument = amount
-Result = amount added to Balance, hash of {date:, amount:, type:} added to History.
+Result = amount added to Balance, hash of [date, amount] added to History - if withdraw, amount is made negative.

 *Get balance:*